-Read the job information we Job Information

-have sent you very carefully Every vacancy is based on a Job Description which lists the main duties of the post, and a Person Specification which describes the skills, experience, knowledge and personal attributes we are looking for.
+Read the job information we have sent you very carefully Job Information Every vacancy is based on a Job Description which lists the main duties of the post, and a Person Specification which describes the skills, experience, knowledge and personal attributes we are looking for.
 Please look at this carefully so that you know what the job involves and the range of experience required.

-Consider all the relevant experience you have gained and tell us about it

-Filling in the application form

-Decisions about who will be selected for interview will be based on the information you give in the application form (see Short-listing below).
+Consider all the relevant experience you have gained and tell us about it Filling in the application form Decisions about who will be selected for interview will be based on the information you give in the application form (see Short-listing below).
 Therefore, application forms should be filled in as completely as possible so that we can consider all the candidates on the same basis.
-Please do not include any additional information (eq.
-CV, references etc) unless this is specifically asked for on the form.
+Please do not include any additional information (eg. CV, references etc) unless this is specifically asked for on the form.
 Any additional information other than continuation sheets which are stated as acceptable on the form will be disregarded.
 Note any word limits.
 Look carefully at the application form; ask yourself, why you are interested in the job?
 Think about your experience.
 How can you show that you have the skills, knowledge, experience, qualifications and personal attributes listed in the Person Specification to do the job?
 Explaining past and present hobbies or interests to someone else can help you uncover 'hidden skills' that you take for granted.
 Unpaid work and voluntary work can be as important as paid work.
 Make sure that your application relates entirely to the job you are applying for; don't copy the same form for a series of different jobs.
 The most important thing is to tell us - we are unable to guess or make assumptions.

-Do a rough draft first

-Plan out your answers in rough first to avoid mistakes and repetitions.
+Do a rough draft first Plan out your answers in rough first to avoid mistakes and repetitions.
 Check that all the dates are correct and in the right order.

-Complete the form

-Make sure you complete the form clearly.
+Complete the form Make sure you complete the form clearly.
+Tip: submitting your application as a pdf can reduce the chance of formatting errors.

-If you choose to write it by hand please make sure that your writing can be easily read as the short-listing panel may have many forms to read.

-If you use any additional sheets please ensure you follow the instructions in the form about where additional sheets can be used and on how to mark those sheets as belonging to your form.

-copy for yourself

-Send us your form, keeping a The general information about the post will state what date you should return your form by.
+The general information about the post will state what date you should return your form by.
 Late forms will not be accepted.
 Remember to keep a copy for yourself.